StefanMaron/MSDyn365BC.Code.History/BusinessFoundation/Source/Business Foundation/NoSeries/readme_refactoring.md

 ```
 New:
 ```
-"Document No." := NoSeriesBatch.SimulateGetNextNo(GenJnlBatch."No. Series", Rec."Posting Date", "Document No.")
+"Document No." := NoSeriesBatch.SimulateGetNextNo(GenJnlBatch."No. Series", Rec."Posting Date", "Document No.");
 ```

 This new function uses the details of the given number series to increment the document number.
 If the number series doesn't exist, the document number increases by one.